SamReinsteinWright/ActualCART315/Process/README.md

 Playtest in class: no one understood that people get new dialogue after certain events.
 No one liked reading.

  ![this is a photo](link to photo)

+## Dropper game thing
+Not a lot to report this week I was curious about bouncing materials, as well as trying to keep the balls up.
+I was also interested in kind of learning for myself how to create objects and use them properly.